-Proposed changes to historic resources that are not exempted by subsection A of this section, Exemptions from Haistoric Ddesign Rreview, are subject to subsection B of this section, Class I Haistoric Ddesign Rreview, or subsection C of this section, Class II Haistoric Ddesign Rreview.
-Class I Haistoric Ddesign Rreview addresses significant changes that warrant staff review.
-Class II Haistoric Ddesign Rreview addresses major changes including additions and new construction, subject to Historic Review Board approval.
-The processes for conducting Class I and Class II Haistoric Ddesign Rreview are in Chapter 99 CDC.
+Proposed changes to historic resources that are not exempted by subsection A of this section, Exemptions from Hhistoric Ddesign Rreview, are subject to subsection B of this section, Class I Hhistoric Ddesign Rreview, or subsection C of this section, Class II Hhistoric Ddesign Rreview.
+Class I Hhistoric Ddesign Rreview addresses significant changes that warrant staff review.
+Class II Hhistoric Ddesign Rreview addresses major changes including additions and new construction, subject to Historic Review Board approval.
+The processes for conducting Class I and Class II Hhistoric Ddesign Rreview are in Chapter 99 CDC.

-A. Exemptions from historic design review.
-The following are exempt from historic design review:
+A. Exemptions from hHistoric dDesign rReview.
+The following are exempt from hHistoric dDesign rReview: